zrsolis/vgpu-openstack/README.md

 # vgpu-openstack
-Instructions, tools and tricks on how to get vgpu working on an openstack build
+The purpose of this project is to provide instructions on how to enable vgpu_unlock (https://github.com/DualCoder/vgpu_unlock) in an OpenStack environment
+## Why VGPU-OpenStack?

+## Instructions
+### Requirements